 Comparable funds generated from operations, a non-GAAP measure, helps us assess the cash generating ability of our operations excluding the timing effects of working capital changes.
-See page 8 for more information about non-GAAP measures.
-The increase in 2016 compared to 2015 was driven by the increase in comparable earnings (as discussed in Financial highlights on page 18) adjusted for the following non-cash items: increased deferred income tax expense, increased depreciation, higher equity AFUDC income and higher equity earnings.
+See page 4 for more information about non-GAAP measures.
+The increase in 2016 compared to 2015 was driven by the increase in comparable earnings (as discussed in Financial highlights on page 14) adjusted for the following non-cash items: increased deferred income tax expense, increased depreciation, higher equity AFUDC income and higher equity earnings.
 Comparable funds generated from operations also reflected higher distributions from operating activities of equity investments, primarily from our U.S. natural gas pipelines.

-At December 31, 2016, our current assets were higher than our current liabilities, leaving us with a working capital surplus of \$0.4 billion.
-This short-term surplus is primarily the result of the pending sale of our U.S. Northeast power assets which have been reclassified to assets held for sale.
-Without the assets held for sale classified as current on the balance sheet, we would be in a working capital deficit which is considered to be in the normal course of a growing business and is managed through:
+At December 31, 2016, our current assets were lower than our current liabilities, leaving us with a working capital deficit of \$2.0 billion.
+This short-term deficit is considered to be in the normal course of a growing business and is managed through: